ARTS-Laboratory/Paper-2027-Microsecond-TDA/README.md

 # Paper-2027-Microsecond-TDA
-Working directly for a paper on Microsecond TDA implementation
+Working directory for a paper on Microsecond TDA implementation